 ECON 344.
 Environmental and Resource Economics.
 4. Is economic growth necessary to provide the prosperity needed to pay for environmental restoration or does such growth create environmental problems we can never undo?
 The course uses economic theory, ecological concepts and systems approaches to examine current management practices of our renewable and nonrenewable resources.
 Prerequisite: ECON 222 or instructor permission.
-Fulfills social justice/environmental responsibility requirement.
+Fulfills social justice/environmental responsibility requirement (1998).
+Evaluating systems and environments (2019).
 Alternate years.